Dowding system: Filtering

 The first improvement Dowding suggested was to add a filter room at FCHQ, where all CH reports were sent.

-CH stations converted their angle and range measurements into a location on the Ordnance Survey National Grid.
+Operators at the CH stations converted their angle and range measurements into a location on the Ordnance Survey National Grid.
 The filter room was organized around a large map with the same grid on it.
 Reports from the radar stations were forwarded to telephone operators in the filter room, the tellers, who would connect to a worker standing around the map, the plotters, and relay the information from the radar site to the plotter closest to that location on the map.
 The plotter would then look at the sector clock and then drop a coloured marker at the indication location.
 The colour system was the same as that used by the Observer Corps to indicate the time of the report.
 The rapidity of reporting caused plot markers to pile up on the map, which became quite cluttered during larger missions.

-Since each CH station had unique inaccuracies, so that two stations reporting the location of the same target would place it in two different locations.
+Each CH station had unique inaccuracies, such that two stations reporting the location of the same target would place it in two different locations.
 As these were called in, the plots in the filter room would be spread out on the map.
 Observers watching the progress of plots tried to determine which of these represented one group of aircraft.
 When they were confident that a group of markers was a single formation, a wooden block was placed on the map in the middle of the plots and numbers and letters placed on the block to indicate the aircraft type, number and altitude.
 The block would be periodically moved or revised as further plot markers were placed on the board.
 As the block moved, plotters left small arrow-shaped pointers to illustrate where it had been.
 The track blocks used large print to allow them to be read from a distance, although this sometimes required opera glasses.